dCache/dcache/docs/TheBook/src/main/markdown/config-ftp.md

 service currently sends "dummy" as the password, which is not a valid email address.

-If the plain ftp door should be used only for anonymous access then regular username and password access may be disabled by configuring the `ftp.enable.username-password` property.
-This is to prevent normal dCache users from typing in their password unencrypted.
+If the plain or tls FTP door should be used only for anonymous access then regular username and password access may be disabled by configuring the `ftp.enable.username-password` property.
+This is perhaps most useful with plain FTP doors to prevent normal dCache users from typing in their password unencrypted.

 Data transfers